How to Train to Become a MMA Fighter | Every Step Explained

 There have been studies showing that although MMA fighters are more prone to displaying minor and visible injuries (such as bleeding & bruises), they are less likely to receive injuries that matter in the long term health such as concussions, head trauma, unconsciousness, eye and facial injuries and broken bones.

-Using the Right Gear & Equipment
+Use the Right Gear & Equipment

 You will want high quality gear that doesn't break the bank, but will last you a long time, and more importantly give you the best protection.

-Studying the Fight Game
+Study the Fight Game

 There is no way around it, you'll have to be a student of the game if you want to become a MMA fighter.